Filmmakers shed light on reel life in Palestine

 By Raya Al-Jadir

-Filmmakers are moving away from the headline to shed light on real life in Palestine as lived by actual , both real and fictional.
+Filmmakers are moving away from the headline conflict to shed light on real life in Palestine as lived by actual , both real and fictional.

 photo (12)